itonx/Desktiny.WinUI/README.md

 Neuromancer:

 > Note: Notice `Neuromancer` was registered for dark theme only, so there's no implementation for light theme.
-Howerver, both keys are specified in the dictionary to align the design with WinUI 3's best practices.
+However, both keys are specified in the dictionary to align the design with WinUI 3's best practices.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>